Travel More Sustainably

 Air travel is cheap because the industry avoids paying tax!
 But air travel is also the most polluting form of travel, so if you do only one thing then this is what you should cut down on.

-The website Choose Climate provides a single calculator for the CO2 impact of flying.
-One transatlantic return flight will use up all your annual carbon allowance for the year (so you’d better get used to no heating & lighting for the rest of the year!)
+Just one return flight to America will use up all your annual carbon allowance for the year (so you’d better get used to no heating & lighting for the rest of the year!).

 Buy local produce

 The high levels of lorries on the roads is to a large extent because of the distances that food is transported: a quarter of all lorries are carrying food around the country.
-The concept of ‘Food miles’ have been known about for years, but there’s only limited evidence that we are buying food that is more local.
+The concept of ‘food miles’ have been known about for years, but a most of the food we buy is still from thousands of miles away.

 The report ‘Eating Oil’ by Sustain found that for every calorie from a carrot flown in from South Africa, 66 calories of fuel had been used to transport it to the plate.
 So it’s important to consider not only how we travel ourselves, but also the carbon cost of the things we consume.